bsatria/nextjs-starwars/README.md

 # nextjs-starwars

-- How to Run :
+- first, you have to run :
   npm install

 - development